robinbryce/quorum-gcp-preemptible/article.md

 Fetch secrets to emptyDir every time and symlink into nodedir

+side note on running python in quorum's alpine image.
+Set PYTHONUNBUFFERED=1 else output is missing or delayed

 ### Genesis

 Store in blob.
 Re-generate if blob missing.
 If blob missing ignore disk